503.03

 Requirements

-If any level of healthcare is provided at a Seniors Housing PropertySeniors Housing PropertyMultifamily residential rental property with any combination of Independent Living, Assisted Living, Alzheimer’s/Dementia Care, or Skilled Nursing units. , it must have professional liability insurance covering professional errors and omissions, medical malpractice, and all types of abuse.
+If a Seniors Housing PropertySeniors Housing PropertyMultifamily residential rental property with any combination of Independent Living, Assisted Living, Alzheimer’s/Dementia Care, or Skilled Nursing units. provides any level of healthcare, you must ensure the:

-- $1 million per occurrence/$2 million general aggregate limit, plus
+- $1 million per claim or per occurrence/$2 million general aggregate limit, plus

 - excess/umbrella insurance as follows: